 This section describes the proposed approach for managing remediation waste associated with implementation of the proposed 2016 AP Source Removal IM components.
 Materials from the AP Source Removal IM will be managed under the ET Cover System, which is located entirely within the USEPA-approved Area of Contamination.
+As described in previous IM work plans and executed during onsite demolition activities, asbestos-containing material has been identified within isolated building areas at the Facility.
+These materials are being tested, removed, and disposed of in accordance with applicable procedures, the contract documents, and National Emission Standards for Hazardous Air Pollutants permit requirements.
 Groundwater pumped as part of the construction dewatering activities will be treated in the HDS WTP and subsequently discharged in accordance to the current MPDES permit.